A Better Way to Stop Coronaviruses

 “Sometimes it’s a risk they’re willing to take,” said Melissa Marx, an assistant professor at the Johns Hopkins Bloomberg School of Public Health who helped lead the Zambia study and worked in Taiwan during the SARS epidemic.
 “Because otherwise, they’re starving.”

-But wild meat bans approach both the public health problem and the conservation problem backwards.
-According to researchers studying the socioeconomics of wild meat consumption during the 2013-16 Ebola epidemic, it would be more effective to focus on improving jobs and access to quality food, which could significantly reduce reliance on wild meat.
-“Plant protein sources, such as beans and other pulses, are often overlooked even though they present many advantages; their production is cheaper and much more environmentally friendly, they are a healthier protein sources, and have a long-shelf life,” Isabel Ordaz-Németh, who helped lead that study, told me by email.
+But wild meat bans approach both the public health problem and the conservation problem backward.
+According to researchers studying the socioeconomics of wild meat consumption during the 2013–16 Ebola epidemic, it would be more effective to focus on improving jobs and access to quality food, which could significantly reduce reliance on wild meat.
+“Plant protein sources, such as beans and other pulses, are often overlooked even though they present many advantages: Their production is cheaper and much more environmentally friendly, they are healthier protein sources and have a long shelf life,” Isabel Ordaz-Németh, who helped lead that study, told me by email.

 While broad and permanent bans might be counterproductive, researchers and officials alike generally agree on the need for greater oversight when it comes to wildlife sales.
 “It makes it easier to figure out when outbreaks are happening, consistently stopping them before it gets too big,” said Asia Murphy, a doctoral student at Penn State.

 Melissa Marx, the Zambia anthrax researcher at Johns Hopkins, saw examples of effective regulation while working at the New York City Health Department, which would often shut down live animal markets quickly if they were suspected of infecting people.
 “It is something that can be used, but it has to be done pretty quickly,” she said of rapid-response, temporary shutdowns.
 “And you can’t just assume that people are going to stop eating something they’re used to eating.”
-She also emphasized that these temporary bans were very specific to, for instance, chickens with salmonella—banning all types of meat is too broad.
+She also emphasized that these temporary bans were very specific—targeting, for instance, chickens with salmonella—and that banning all types of meat is too broad.

 Then again, the emergency measures China has had to enact with this and other outbreaks involve significant costs as well.
 It’s not just the financial expense of building hospitals in a matter of days, or bringing in and retaining medical staff, or cutting off trade throughout the country and beyond.
 It’s also the grievous loss of life, widespread panic, and uncertainty surrounding epidemics—the effects of which linger long after the outbreak subsides.